angelstreet/virtualpytest/INCIDENT_IMAGE_UNIFIED_ARCHITECTURE.md

 # Unified Incident Image Architecture

 ## Problem Solved
-Blackscreen and macroblocks incidents were missing thumbnails in database because START frame images were being referenced 3+ seconds after the event started, by which time they'd been archived/deleted from hot storage.
+Blackscreen, macroblocks, and audio_loss incidents were missing thumbnails in database because START frame images were being referenced 3+ seconds after the event started, by which time they'd been archived/deleted from hot storage.

 ## Unified Strategy (ALL Incident Types)

-### Flow for Freeze, Blackscreen, Macroblocks
+### Flow for Freeze, Blackscreen, Macroblocks, Audio Loss

 ```
 1. Event STARTS